Associate Professor in Mathematics. Main research interests: extremal combinatorics and discrete probability.

 Extremal combinatorics is concerned with a certain kind of optimisation problems.
 In essence, it the mathematics of making the best choice possible in a discrete context and showing no better choice exists.
 More helpfully perhaps, a typical problem in extremal combinatorics is to maximise or minimise a parameter inside a finite structure subject to some restrictions.
 For instance: what is the smallest number of weighings on a pair of scales needed to identify a counterfeit coin? how do you win high-dimensional versions of tic-tac-toe? what is the most robust graph you can build with a given number of edges?

 While such problems may look like mere puzzles at first glance, they have a great variety of applications within mathematics, statistics and computer science, in particular when it comes to designing optimal structures or algorithms with respect to some parameter or constraint.
 Progress in extremal combinatorics often occurs at a methodological level: to solve one particular problem, one must develop a new technique which then turns out to be applicable in many other situations.
-Extremal combinatorics is a very active and exciting area of research, which has seen some major developments in recent years, and in which there are a great many open problems yet to be solved.
+Extremal combinatorics is a highly active and exciting area of research, which has seen some major developments in recent years, and in which there are a great many open problems yet to be solved.

 My work in discrete probability for its part focusses on random graph models.
 Motivation for studying such models stems from a desire to gain a rigorous understanding of the behaviour of real-world networks such as social networks, communication networks or neural networks.
 While these networks may be governed by deterministic principles, they are too large and too complex to be analysed directly.
 A solution is to model them mathematically as random graphs, encoding statistical information about the real-world network as a probability distribution for a random graph.
 The typical behaviour of the random graph then provides a good approximation for the actual behaviour of the network.
 This paradigm underpins the field of statistical physics, which has widespread applications in economics, computer science, biology, physics and chemistry.